22kq1a5424/22kq1a5424/README.md

 ## 🚀 Project Highlights: Code That Speaks

-From UI clones to game zones — every line of code tells a story.
-Here are a few creations I'm proud to call my own:

 🌐 **APSSDC UI Replica**
 Crafted a pixel-perfect clone of the APSSDC website using HTML, CSS, and JS with a strong focus on responsive design and layout precision.